spywhere/Javatar/README.md

 ##### Stable Build
 * HUGE improvements on Javatar packages
 * HUGE startup time improvements for both Stable and Development channel
-* Most of Javatar commands now available through Command Palette
 * New section, Project Settings.
 Please check out Command Categories section for more info
 * Ability to uninstall installed packages
 * Java SE 7, Java SE 8, JavaFX 8, Bukkit 1.6.4 R2.0, Bukkit 1.7.2 R0.3, JBox2D 2.3.1, LWJGL 2.9.1 and Slick 2.9.0 packages now available through *Packages Manager... > Install Packages...*
 * Package path should work properly in a new, unsave file
-* Java file, project validation improvements
+* Java file and project validation improvements
 * New key bindings, please check out Key Bindings section for more info
 * Default imports has been removed from settings.
 If you want to import your own package, use Javatar Packages instead (Check out Javatar Packages section)